Establishing Legal Paternity

 - If the alleged father was served but does not show up for court, the judge may choose to “default” him and make him the legal father without him being there

 - If the mother and father agree to legal paternity before the actual day of the court hearing they can sign a consent order that is adopted by the court as a final order

 - Legitimation: The mother and natural father get married to each other after the child is born and update the birth record through the Florida Office of Vital Statistics

-If the mother is not married when the child is born, but later marries the child’s father, the law presumes the husband to be the child’s legal father.
+If the mother is not married when the child is born, but later marries the child’s father, Florida law presumes the husband to be the child’s legal father.
 When this happens, the father’s name is not automatically added to the child’s birth certificate.
-To add the father’s name to their child’s birth certificate, the parents must send two documents to the Florida Office of Vital Statistics:
+To add the father’s name to their child’s birth certificate, the parents complete documentation with the Clerk of Court (when they apply for their marriage license).
+The Clerk of Court sends the documents to the Florida Office of Vital Statistics.
+The documents include:

-- A certified copy of their marriage certificate
+- A certified copy of the marriage certificate

 A genetic test is a scientific test used to prove if a man is the child's father.
 It is also called a DNA test.
 Since DNA is present in every cell in your body, we do not use needles or need blood to do the test.
 Skin cells are collected from the inside cheek area of the mouth.
 Testing works this way:

 - The alleged father, the mother, and the child are scheduled for a genetic test appointment.
 (Alleged father means the man believed to be the father).